 Eligibility of multifamily project proposals to be funded by CDBG-DR will be assessed by HCD.
-Specific eligibility criteria require that a proposed project must plan for a minimum of 51 percent of units to be affordable units.
-HCD is proposing to establish program affordable rents at the annual high HOME rents for each applicable area.
-For those units that are planned for extremely low-income maximum households, HCD is proposing to establish program affordable rents at the CTCAC rents for 30 percent area median income (AMI) for each applicable area.
+Specific eligibility criteria requires that a proposed project must plan for a minimum of 51 percent of units to be affordable units.
+HCD is proposing to establish program affordable rents at the annual Multifamily Tax Subsidy Projects (MTSP) Regular Income Rent Limits for each applicable area.